eeethenQ/Policy_Gradient_Pytorch/README.md

 ### 3.2.1.
 Training

-To start the training, the simplest way is to run `python AC_CartPole.py`
+To start the training, the simplest way is to run `python A2C_CartPole.py`

-Type `python AC_CartPole.py --help` to see other options of training.
+Type `python A2C_CartPole.py --help` to see other options of training.

-For reference only, mine is `python AC_CartPole.py -e 2000 --info ac_cart`.
+For reference only, mine is `python A2C_CartPole.py -e 2000 --info ac_cart`.

 ### 3.2.2.
 Result
 ![AC_RESULT](./img/AC_CART.PNG)

 ### 3.2.3.
 Discussion
+* The Actor-Critic Algorithm is a "family of  related techniques which train some critic network that computes value estimate in order to plug into the update as a lower-variance replacement.
+Thus here the implementation is based on using estimates of advantage function A(s,a) as the "value", which is exactly Advantage Actor-Critic (A2C) does.

 * Significantly faster than REINFORCE, take around 400 epochs to get satifying result.
 In comparison, baseline reinforce takes 7k epochs.

 * Have tried pixel value observation, still not working well.

-## 3.4.
+## 3.3.
 A3C

 Asynchronous Advantage Actor-Critic

-Workable now, gonna add functionality and more discussion later.
+### 3.3.1.
+Implementation

+To start the training, the simplest way is to run `python A3C_CartPole.py`, remember go to the a3c folder.

+Type `python A3C_CartPole.py --help` to see other options of training.

+For reference only, mine is `python A3C_CartPole.py -e 1000 -l 0.0001`.

+### 3.3.2.
+Result
+Because there are multiple threads, each has its own update procedure.
+Thus no figure for global result.
+But in my machine, each thread started to converge when episode was about 350.

+### 3.3.3.
+Discussion
+* The number of processes is set to 4 in default.
+It is true that with the increase of number of processes, agent tends to find optimal policy more quickly.
+I suppose there are two reasons.
+1. More prcesses can explore more possibilities of policy.
+2. More processes means during the same amount of episodes, the parameters of global network can be updated more times.

+* I have not encounted problems like stucking into local optimal point.
+I would account this for the game itself is easy.

+## 3.4.
+A2C

+The implementation is in "Actor-Critic".

+### 3.4.1.
+Discussion

+* According to the training result, the A3C and A2C is almost the same to each other, specially when number of process is set to a moderate number like 4 or 5.
+Probably it is why [openai](https://openai.com/blog/baselines-acktr-a2c/) used A2C as their baseline rather than A3C.

+* The interpretation in [Lil'Log]((https://lilianweng.github.io/lil-log/2018/04/08/policy-gradient-algorithms.html)) is probably wrong as far as i think.
+Basically, the implementation of A2C given by [openai](https://github.com/openai/baselines/tree/master/baselines/a2c) shows no sign of using synchronized multiprocessing or any codes of coordinator.
+If i am wrong, please feel free to correct me.

 # 4. Reference
 [Reinforce Learning Book](http://incompleteideas.net/book/RLbook2018.pdf)